 2019/E/011

-WEEK 01
+Week 01

-(1) Kamble, Vaibhav V., and Rajendra D., “Automated diabetic retinopathy detection using radial basis function”, Procedia Computer Science, vol.167, no. , pp. 799-808, 2020.
+[1] Kamble, Vaibhav V., and Rajendra D., “Automated diabetic retinopathy detection using radial basis function”, Procedia Computer Science, vol.167, no. , pp. 799-808, 2020.
 Available: 10.1016/j.procs.2020.03.429.

-(2) This paper automatically separates retinal images as Non-Diabetic Retinopathy or Diabetic Retinopathy based on the radial basis function [RBF) neural network classifier.
-[3] Radial basis function (RBF) analysis of retinal images is one of the research approaches used in the paper to design an automated system for diagnosing diabetic retinopathy.
-(4) As stated in the title, the focus of this paper is on the creation and assessment of an automated system for diabetic retinopathy utilizing RBF.
-(5) Insights into one technique for detecting diabetic retinopathy are provided in this research, which can be contrasted with molecular data-based methods.
-(6) The absence of a thorough comparison with other diabetic retinopathy detection techniques and a potential lack of generalizability to different demographics or data sets could be considered the paper's limitation.(7) The system was tested using two datasets and achieved a sensitivity of 0.83 and 0.94, respectively.
-The researcher suggested incorporating multiple classifier systems (MCS) to improve the system’s accuracy.
-(8) This research also used machine learning algorithms to separate DR and non-DR patients.
+[2] This paper automatically separates retinal images as Non-Diabetic Retinopathy or Diabetic Retinopathy based on the radial basis function [RBF] neural network classifier.
+[3] Radial basis function [RBF] analysis of retinal images is one of the research approaches used in the paper to design an automated system for diagnosing diabetic retinopathy.
+[4] As stated in the title, the focus of this paper is on the creation and assessment of an automated system for diabetic retinopathy utilizing RBF.
+[5] Insights into one technique for detecting diabetic retinopathy are provided in this research, which can be contrasted with molecular data-based methods.
+[6] The absence of a thorough comparison with other diabetic retinopathy detection techniques and a potential lack of generalizability to different demographics or data sets could be considered the paper's limitation.[7]
+The system was tested using two datasets and achieved a sensitivity of 0.83 and 0.94, respectively.
+The researcher suggested incorporating multiple classifier systems [MCS] to improve the system’s accuracy.
+[8] This research also used machine learning algorithms to separate DR and non-DR patients.

 ARTICLE 07